grnet/gnt-networking/docs/index.rst

 `/etc/ganeti/kvm-ifdown-custom` and executes it instead, if found.

-snf-network's scripts
+gnt-networking's scripts
 ---------------------

-Here we briefly describe all scripts provided by the snf-network package.
+Here we briefly describe all scripts provided by the gnt-networking package.
 Those scripts are needed to support the setups mentioned :ref:`below <setups>`.